arcones/karate-demo/README.md

 ```

 ### Reports
-Either with Java or Docker, the execution should generate a Cucumber HTML report that could be open at [Cucumber Reports](./target/cucumber-html-reports)
+Either with Java or Docker, the execution should generate a Cucumber HTML report that could be open at `./target/cucumber-html-reports`

 ## Want some more?
 A repo with a more complete Karate test suite could be found [here](https://github.com/arcones/karate-meetup)